MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_Azure Monitor.md

 > Results: You deployed an Azure virtual machine, Log Analytics workspace, Azure storage account, and a data collection rule to collect events and performance counters from virtual machines with Azure Monitor Agent.

->**Note**: Do not remove the resources from this lab as they are needed for the Microsoft Defender for Cloud lab and the Microsoft Sentinel lab.
+>**Note**: Do not remove the resources from this lab, as they are needed for the Microsoft Defender for Cloud lab, the 'Enable just-in-time access on VMs' lab, and the Microsoft Sentinel lab